PD-Proteomics-zhukedong/PD-Plasma-Proteomics-Endotypes/README.md

 📄 License & Citation
 This repository is licensed under the MIT License - see the LICENSE file for terms.
 If you utilize this workflow, models, or data in your research, please cite:
 Zhu, K. et al. Large-scale plasma proteomics identifies molecularly distinct PD endotypes associated with motor and non-motor phenotypes.
-Nature Aging (2026).
+In revision at Nature Aging (2026).